paolchol/E-OBS-SWB2/Python/utility/EOBSobject_wiki.md

 E-OBS data are bla bla...
 Link to the data
-Explain netcdf format
+Explain NetCDF format
-Link to the netcdf project page
+Link to the NetCDF project page

 ## Code